 Let’s begin by dispelling the notion that bananas grow on trees.
 In fact, some people refer to them as a “Banana palm plant.”
 However, banana leaf plants are actually very large herbaceous perennial herbs in the order known as Zingiberales.
 Other members of this order include:

 The trunk or main stem of a banana is a pseudostem (false stem).
 The developing banana stem leaf stalks wrapped one within the other make up the pseudostem.

 All growth takes place in the pseudostem.
 New leaves begin growing in the interior of this stalk and emerge as they begin to mature.
 The flower stalk also begins growing inside the pseudostem and emerges from the top.
 Eventually, developing into a bunch of banana fruit.

-Is It Hard To Grow A Banana Tree?
+Banana Tree Care: Is It Hard To Grow Bananas?

 Surprisingly, these exotic tropical plants have very basic requirements; however, the care you provide must be consistent and ample.
 Take a little time to learn how to grow bananas successfully, make them happy and keep them happy.

 To grow banana successfully you must provide generous amounts of:

 - Organic Matter and Mulch

 - Consistent Warmth